 Planned Action Beyond 2021

-- The goal is to have the new backbone complete and ready for service prior to or by the start of 2022.
+- The goal is to have the new backbone complete and ready for service by the end of 2022.
 As with all major construction projects, especially those that are underground, there are many variables and this high-level schedule is subject to change.

 January Zayo was selected as the contractor and the contract was finalized.